 Up for a little hike?
 Go on the Southern Ridges trail and travel up to Mount Faber and the connected 36-metre-high Henderson Waves for Instagram-worthy views of Southern Singapore.
 If you prefer, take the cable car up to Mount Faber from HarbourFront Centre and make your way from there.

 If you fancy a hike that’s a lot more challenging, try MacRitchie, which is a hotspot for nature lovers and fitness junkies.
-Make your way through the lush greenery and you’ll be rewarded with a knockout bird’s eye view of the forest canopy when you cross the 250m-long freestanding suspension bridge, the TreeTop Walk.
+Make your way through the lush greenery and you’ll be rewarded with a knockout bird’s eye view of the forest canopy when you cross the 250-metre-long freestanding suspension bridge, the TreeTop Walk.

 To enjoy activities like kite flying and picnicking while you take in views of the city skyline, head to Marina Barrage.
 This green facility (which interestingly enough, doubles up as a dam) is popular with families and couples looking to while the day away before whipping out their cameras to capture pretty sunset shots.

-Now you know where to go to feast your eyes on stunning views of the the Singapore skyline.
+Now you know where to go to feast your eyes on stunning views of the Singapore skyline.
 Whatever you do, don’t forget your trusty camera!